ironcore-dev/ironcore/config/samples/e2e/machine-with-non-ephemeral-resources/README.md

     name: new-machinePool
 ```

-5. Create the below`patch-volume.yaml`in `machine-with-non-ephemeral-resource` folder with the desired `volumeClassRef`and `volumePoolRef` as per your environment
+5. Create the below`patch-volume.yaml`in `machine-with-non-ephemeral-resources` folder with the desired `volumeClassRef`and `volumePoolRef` as per your environment

 ```
 apiVersion: storage.ironcore.dev/v1alpha1